curtbraz/WhosHere/README.md

 2) Clone Repo Locally (git clone https://github.com/curtbraz/WhosHere) and run INSTALL.sh

-3) When finished launch "run.py". (preferably in Screen)

-4) Visit http://[ip]/WhosHere/ in a browser and enjoy!
+3) Visit http://[ip]/WhosHere/ in a browser and enjoy!

 #Other Thoughts
 Performance is great on my Raspberry Pi 3.
 I haven't tested the install script on Ubuntu yet, but it should work just the same.
 The new install script will set everything up for you, including configs and credentials.